How to Invest in the TSP: Thrift Savings Plan Funds

 - 50 cents for every dollar on the next 2 percent of employee contributions

-To simplify the TSP match formula, a government employee or military service member can maximize the TSP match by contributing at least 5 percent of their pay.
+To simplify the TSP match formula, a government employee or military service member can maximize the TSP match by contributing at least 5 percent of base pay.
 This will ensure the maximum match of 5 percent from the government.
 Therefore, if you contribute at least 5 percent of your pay, you'll get another 5 percent match.

 Again, as long as TSP participants do not surpass the IRC maximum of $19,500 per year, they may contribute much more than 5 percent of their pay.
 For example, if you contribute 10 percent of your pay, the government match of 5 percent will bring your total annual contribution to 15 percent, which is a good goal to reach to ensure healthy retirement savings goals.

-Note for the military: There is no TSP match for service members through December 31, 2017.
-However, service members who opt into the new Blended Retirement System (BRS) in 2018 will receive the above match formula.
-Service members who do not opt into the BRS can still contribute the TSP but will not receive a match.
+Note for the military: Service members who did not opt into the BRS (you elected to stay in the old "legacy" system) can still contribute the TSP but will not receive a match.

 Choosing the Best TSP Funds for You